 Beazer Homes (BZH) Gains But Lags Market: What You Should Know

-Heading into today, shares of the homebuilder had gained 1.61% over the past month, outpacing the Construction sector's gain of 1.33% and lagging the S&P 500's gain of 2.65% in that time.
+Heading into today, shares of the homebuilder had lost 3.23% over the past month, lagging the Construction sector's loss of 1.22% and the S&P 500's gain of 3.76% in that time.

-Wall Street will be looking for positivity from Beazer Homes as it approaches its next earnings report date.
-The company is expected to report EPS of $1.04, up 28.4% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $487.95 million, down 11.26% from the year-ago period.
+Investors will be hoping for strength from Beazer Homes as it approaches its next earnings release.
+On that day, Beazer Homes is projected to report earnings of $1.04 per share, which would represent year-over-year growth of 28.4%.
+Our most recent consensus estimate is calling for quarterly revenue of $487.95 million, down 11.26% from the year-ago period.

-BZH's full-year Zacks Consensus Estimates are calling for earnings of $5.46 per share and revenue of $2.25 billion.
-These results would represent year-over-year changes of +34.81% and +5.13%, respectively.

-Investors should also note any recent changes to analyst estimates for Beazer Homes.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Beazer Homes.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Beazer Homes is holding a Zacks Rank of #3 (Hold) right now.
+Beazer Homes currently has a Zacks Rank of #3 (Hold).

-Investors should also note Beazer Homes's current valuation metrics, including its Forward P/E ratio of 3.01.
-This valuation marks a discount compared to its industry's average Forward P/E of 4.29.
+Investors should also note Beazer Homes's current valuation metrics, including its Forward P/E ratio of 2.91.
+For comparison, its industry has an average Forward P/E of 4.11, which means Beazer Homes is trading at a discount to the group.

 Click to get this free report